Holidaymakers warned there is a way to go to clear Port of Dover backlog

 Mr Bannister said he welcomed the “commitment shown by both French and UK authorities to resolve the issue”, and said the required staffing levels must be maintained for the rest of the summer “so that we can begin to return to the positive experience we had planned for those going on their well-earned breaks”.

-In a tweet, the Port of Dover Travel account said: “At 0945 #PortofDover has got 13,261 passengers on their way so far today.
+In a tweet, the Port of Dover Travel account said: “At 1245 #PortofDover has assisted 17,215 passengers on their way so far today.

 “We are working hard with our partners to get all passengers on their way as quickly as possible.”